Formation Climates

 What the Forests Reveal

 The Forests are not mainly about having categories.
-They are about truthful witness.
+They are about learning to witness truthfully.

 You do not need to master every forest.
-You need enough honesty to notice which one has been teaching you how to live.
+You need enough honesty to notice which one has been teaching you how to live, and enough patience to tell the truth without panic.

 The Forests